koschos/php-retry/README.md

 ## RetryContext

-The method parameter for the RetryCallback is a RetryContext.
+The method parameter for the <code>RetryCallback</code> is a <code>RetryContext</code>.
 Many callbacks will simply ignore the context, but if necessary it can be used to store data for the duration of the iteration.

 ## RecoveryCallback